Steeplechase Park

-The first rides in Steeplechase Park were standalone attractions scattered around Coney Island that Tilyou had purchased in the early 1890s.
+The park covered 15 acre at its peak.
+Its first rides were standalone attractions scattered around Coney Island that Tilyou had purchased in the early 1890s.
 Steeplechase itself opened in 1897 to unite these formerly separate attractions, and quickly gained popularity as a family-friendly destination with exhibitionist and risque undertones.
 It was destroyed by fire in 1907, but was quickly rebuilt.
 Steeplechase remained profitable as the Tilyou family continually brought in new rides and new amusements, such as the Parachute Jump.
 However, by the 1960s Steeplechase Park was becoming unprofitable due to high crime, the growth of suburban getaways, and the area's general trend toward residential development.

 After the park closed in 1964, developer Fred Trump purchased the land and planned to develop it for residential use, but this never occurred, and the site was used seasonally for amusement rides during the 1970s.
 A dispute ensued over the proposed use of the Steeplechase Park site in the 1980s and 1990s, as two developers disagreed over whether to rebuild the amusement park or build a sports complex on the site.
 A minor-league baseball stadium called Keyspan Park (now Maimonides Park) was built in 2001.

 The Parachute Jump is the only remaining portion of the former amusement park.
 The New York City Department of Parks and Recreation maintains the land under Maimonides Park as part of a green space also called Steeplechase Park.
 Steeplechase Plaza, a portion of Luna Park (2010) that contains the B&B Carousell, was named in homage to the former Steeplechase Park.

 History

 Steeplechase was created by George C. Tilyou (1862–1914).
 On his honeymoon in 1893, he and his wife visited the World's Columbian Exposition in Chicago, where he saw the 250 ft Ferris wheel and wanted to buy it.
 Since the wheel had already been sold, Tilyou built his own half-size version at Surf Avenue, on Coney Island, which soon became Coney Island's biggest attraction.
 After noting that the nearby Sheepshead Bay, Gravesend and Brighton Beach horseracing tracks were very popular, Tilyou added other rides and attractions on the Coney Island peninsula.
 He came to own several rides, though none were part of a single park.
 In fact, until the opening of Paul Boyton's Sea Lion Park nearby in 1895, all of Coney Island's rides were separately operated.
+As a result, Tilyou's concessions were originally overshadowed by the saloons on nearby Bowery Street.